kaushik88/weakLearner/_posts/2016-09-10-var-val-def.md

 What you'll learn in this blog post -

-1. How to declare variables in Scala
+1. How to declare immutables and variables in Scala.
-2. How to define functions in Scala
+2. How to define functions in Scala.

 **Val**